torehaug/docker-graphite-statsd/README.md

 If you want to install [Grafana](http://grafana.org/) as an alternative web frontend run the following in the docker container ([from Installing on Debian / Ubuntu](http://docs.grafana.org/installation/debian/)):

-Note: check if a newer version of grafana has been released
+Note: Check if a [newer version](http://grafana.org/download/) of Grafana has been released before running the commands below
 ```
 $ wget https://grafanarel.s3.amazonaws.com/builds/grafana_2.1.3_amd64.deb
 $ sudo apt-get install -y adduser libfontconfig